 I planted this one in ground in the spring of 2016.
 We were still in a three year drought last summer and this location only gets morning sun.
 In addition, the soil is just horrible here.
 It’s recovered well this year, but still no figs.

 Apparently, there are four to five primary varieties of Brown Turkey.
 I can only assume that this is the Southern Brown Turkey variety, since that is what is commonly grown is this region.

-I just planted this one this summer (2017).
-I started it from a sucker from the above Brown Turkey last year.
+I just planted another in ground, which was started from a sucker from the above Brown Turkey last year.
 It already appears that it will overtake it’s elder.
 The soil is much better and receives full sun all day.

 More research is in order.